Frequently Asked Questions

 - Right to skip lines with small groups in most local sites and museums (although access might depend on tickets availability – we pre-book tickets for you for the sites where it’s usually needed)

 WE ONLY USE DRIVERS WITH A PROFESSIONAL DRIVING LICENSEOur tour guides do not drive.
 When you are hiring a chauffeured service, we’ll also provide a dedicated professional driver, with the required professional license and a SP plate (standing for Public Service).
 For more information on the laws applying to professional drivers why our tour guides don’t drive, click here.

 Marta is the main tourguide at Foreverbarcelona.com.
 Most tours are given by her in person, and this is why she is the one who gets most testimonials.

-When Marta is not available, we use a tourguide from our team of collaborators.
+When Marta is not available, we use the tourguides from our team of collaborators.
 All of them have been handpicked by Marta in person, speak great English, are fully licensed and entitled to skip lines, and are very knowledgeable, fun and experienced.
 Get to know them here.

 All our tours are private, for your party only.
 You are NOT part of a larger group and no strangers will be joining your tour.